 Tokyo Imperial Palace

 Now I’m curious to visit the most important religious places of the city.
-Near the Harajuku station there is Meiji Jingu shrine, considered one of the most important Shinto temples in Japan and dedicated to the souls of Emperor Meiji and his wife.
-This emperor played a fundamental role in the history of Japan, moved the capital from Kyoto to Tokyo and indicated Shintoism as the main religion.
+Near the Harajuku station is the Meiji shrine, considered one of the most important Shinto temples in Japan and dedicated to the souls of Emperor Meiji and his wife.
+The emperor Meiji played a fundamental role in the history of Japan, moved the capital from Kyoto to Tokyo and indicated Shintoism as the main religion.
 To reach the temple you must pass under a giant wooden Torii and take a road through a forest of over one hundred thousand trees donated by the Japanese people to honor the memory of their Emperor.
-The cult of Shintoism foresees that the faithful before entering the temple must perform the ritual of purification which consists in washing hands and mouth in the sacred source.
-Afterwards they can pray in front of the prayer hall following a pattern: if there is a bell they ring it twice by pulling the long string, then they bow twice, clap their hands twice, turn their prayer to the divinity and then repeat the two bows.
-Eventually they drop a few coins in the cracks in the box and hang a piece of paper or a wooden tablet with their prayers and wishes on the large camphor trees that are located around the sanctuary.

 Senso-ji Buddhist Temple

-To understand the other religious choice of the Japanese I decided to visit the Senso-ji Buddhist temple dedicated to the goddess Kannon in the Asakusa district.
-To reach the temple you have to pass under the Thunder Gate where there is the largest paper lantern in Japan.
-I walked the crowded street of people and shops to the entrance of the temple that consists of a pavilion divided into two areas.
-Near the pavilion there is a really beautiful and very suggestive five-story pagoda and many cherry blossom trees.
-There is also a brazier where the faithfuls light incense sticks, put them on the sand and carry the smoke towards them because it is thought to remove physical pain.
+I walk the crowded street of people and shops to the entrance of the temple consisting of a pavilion divided into two areas.
+Near the pavilion there is a really beautiful and very suggestive five-story pagoda due to the presence of many cherry blossom trees.
+There is also a brazier where the faithful light incense sticks, put them on the sand and carry the smoke towards them because it is thought to remove physical pain.
 We tourists too repeat this ritual even if it does not belong to our culture, hoping it will work.

 Tokyo Metropolitan Government Building

-It starts to get dark, even though from the countless number of neon signs in Tokyo it is hard to see that it has fallen the evening.
-I decided to move to the Shinjuku district to visit the Tokyo Metropolitan Government Building where, at 202 meters high, there is a great free panoramic point from which you can enjoy a 360° view of the whole city.
-From this height it is possible to admire the city at night with its illuminated skyscrapers, symbol of a city that never stops.
+It starts to get dark, even though from the countless number of neon signs in Tokyo it is hard to see that it has fallen in the evening.
+I decide to move to the Shinjuku district to visit the Tokyo Metropolitan Government Building, a modern building housing the Tokyo metropolitan government.
+In addition to numerous offices here, at 202 meters high, there is an excellent free panoramic point from which you can enjoy a 360 ° view of the whole city.
+From this height it is possible to admire the entire Tokyo with its illuminated skyscrapers that represent the symbol of a city that never stops.

-Photography Tips: To take pictures at night it is necessary to use long exposure times.
-The exposure time is the time during which the shutter of the camera remains open to allow light to reach the film or sensor and thus to create the photo.
-Using longer times allows more light to enter, but there is also a greater chance that the photo will be blurred.
-For this reason you have to use a tripod for stabilizing your camera or strive to find solid support when, as in the Tokyo Metropolitan Government Building, you are not allowed to use a tripod for safety reasons.
-To decide the exposure time you must use the manual mode (M) or the timing priority mode (P) that you find on the shooting mode dial.
+Photography tip: To take pictures at night you need to use long exposure times.
+The exposure time is the time during which the shutter of the camera remains open to allow light to reach the film or sensor and thus create the photo.
+Using longer times allows more light to enter, but there is also a greater chance that the photo will be moved.
+So you need to use a tripod or strive to find solid support for your camera when, as in the Tokyo Metropolitan Government Building, you are not allowed to carry a tripod for security reasons.